lbastigk/Nebulite/README.md

 ```

 ### Interactive Mode
 Start engine and enter console mode with `^`.
-Enter `help` to see available commands
+Enter `help` to see available commands in the command line.

 ### Headless Mode (for automation/testing)
 ```bash